Alinxus/appsumo/README.md

 #### Why Watch Mode?

 - **Watch mode** ensures that your changes are reflected in real-time without manually restarting the server.
-- It’s perfect for development but **not suitable for production** due to performance and security concerns.
+- It's perfect for development but **not suitable for production** due to performance and security concerns.

 ---